NachoGassie/movies-front/README.md

 First, get the api:

 Go to https://github.com/NachoGassie/movies_api to clone the api.
 You will have to import the MySqlDb and change the branch to <local>
-(this project is yet to be deployed and therefore it only uses a local api and db for now)
+To login you can use email: user@user.com - password: contraseña (this project is yet to be deployed and therefore it only uses a local api and db for now)

 Then, run the development server: